This Is Not a Murder Mystery

-This Is Not a Murder Mystery is a Belgian English-language murder mystery television series, set in England during the 1930s with an ensemble cast featuring Pierre Gervais, Iñaki Mur, Florence Hall, Frank Bourke and Mike Hoffmann.
+This Is Not a Murder Mystery is a Belgian English-language murder mystery television series, set in England during the 1930s with an ensemble cast featuring Pierre Gervais, Iñaki Mur, Florence Hall, Frank Bourke, Mike Hoffmann and Stephen Tompkinson.
+The series of six episodes first aired in 2025.

 Premise

-Set in a lavish country estate in England during the 1930s, a collection of famous artists find themselves trapped in the midst of a serial killer.
+Set on a lavish country estate in England during the 1930s, a collection of Surrealist artists wanting to become famous find themselves trapped with a serial killer.